Tani Yutaka

-Yutaka Tani (谷豊, Tani Yutaka); born 6 November 1911 – died 17 March 1942, was a Japanese-born vigilante and saboteur active in British Malaya (now Malaysia).
+Yutaka Tani (谷豊, Tani Yutaka), was a Japanese-born vigilante and saboteur active in British Malaya (now Malaysia).

 Biography

 Tani Yutaka was born in Minami-ku, Fukuoka, and moved to Malaya with his family.
 After he took his education in Japan, his family returned to Malaya, where he lived at Kuala Terengganu where they worked at a shop.
-There, he converted to Islam after being influenced by the local Malay culture of his friends.
+There, he converted to Islam after being influenced by the local Malay culture of his friends, and adopted the name Mohd Ali bin Abdullah.
 He also secretly married a Malay woman, but they later divorced.
 In 1931, when he was 20 years old, he returned to Japan for a military inspection.
 Although he worked for a shoe company, he missed his home and returned to Malaya.